Common-Codes/self-host-monorepo/crispy/README.md

 # Self-Hosting [Crispy](https://common-codes.github.io/crispy)
+> _**NOTICE:** Crispy is now deprecated and to be replaced with Crispy-Chat.
+Refer to Crispy-Chat docs to prevent compatibility issues, improved security, and more!_
 **This guide is for users who have a basic understanding of hosting locally or on VPS service's**

 ## Forking the repo